You are now in the main content area

 The Thesis Stream Information Package & Application (link below) contains a comprehensive list of frequently asked questions and is an essential read for anyone planning on applying to the thesis-stream.
-The link next to this outlines which supervisors are considering thesis students for Fall 2020 admission.
+The link below outlines which supervisors are considering thesis students for Fall 2021 admission.

 How to Apply

 By the end of the second term of the penultimate year of their program (i.e., the end of the Winter semester of 3rd year for most students), students must apply to the department for permission to enroll in PSY961 (Thesis Project I).
 This is a two-step process.

 First, you must find a suitable faculty advisor in the weeks and months leading up to the application.
 Click on the button below to access the list of supervisors considering thesis students for Fall 2021.

 Second, you must review the Thesis Stream Information Package & FAQ and then complete and submit a google application form by the April deadline for priority consideration.
 Click on the button below to access the form.